extropium/leaflet_ionic/sql-for-data-science-1-master/week-3/README.md

 <img alt="cross / cartesian join" src="../assets/week-3/cartesian-join.jpg" width="50%" />

-If a table 1 has 10 rows, and table 2 h
+If a table 1 has 10 rows, and table 2 has 10 rows, then the result will have 100 rows.
+The result is always a new table of `NxM` rows.

+As